TszFeiW/ICS4UO-final-project/README.md

-# ICS4UO-final-project
+# ICS4U0-final-project
-ICS4UO game for culminating
+ICS4U0 culminating game by Tsz Fei Wang and Eric Ning

-For the final version of the game, download the recently added zip file and unzip it.
+For the final version of the game, please only download EricNingTszFeiWang_FinalProjectImproved.zip and unzip it.
 You can either run the Main.java file or directly using the .jar file.